zectorpt/mailsearch/README.md

 lynx curl awk

 If you want to improve it:
- 1 - Next step is to split the huge file (with split for example) that is downloaded and run parallel scripts to process it.
+ 1 - Next step is to split the huge file (with split for example) that is downloaded and run parallel scripts to process it. <br />
- 2 - Choose How many levels of Links do you want download 3 - Add more Search engines (the sintaxe change between Search Engines)
+ 2 - Choose How many levels of Links do you want download <br />
+ 3 - Add more Search engines (the sintaxe change between Search Engines) <br />

 ----------------------------------------------------
 Usage: